tly1980/spark_utils/src/spark_utils/sqle.md

 sqle.py a.sql b.sql c.sql -x A=s3://mybk/a B=s3://mybk/b --dry
 ```

+Or you could simply specify the dir for src, the ```sqle.py``` will recursively list all files under the directory and compile and render them into one SQL.

-If you are happy with the SQL, you can remove the --dry and simply use spark-submit with sqle.
+If you are happy with the SQL, you can remove the ```--dry``` and simply use spark-submit with sqle.
 For example:

 ```